 \subsection{Approximating $R^C_p$ by NADO and Theoretical Analysis}

 Unfortunately, function $R^C_p$ defined in Eq. \eqref{eq:rc} is intractable.
-We cannot enumerate all the possible sequence $\mathbf{y}$ since the space is exponentially large.
+We cannot enumerate all possible sequences $\mathbf{y}$ since the space is exponentially large and essentially infinite.
 Hence, we train a neural model NADO to approximate this well-defined function.
-We use $R_\theta$ to denote NADO parameterized by $\theta$.
-In this section, we derive bounds to have a theoretical analysis about the correlation between errors in approximation and errors in corresponding sequence-level distribution.
-Generally, when $R_\theta$ approximates $R^C_p$ precisely enough, we have an upper bound for the sequence-level distribution discrepancy.
+We use $R^C_\theta$ to denote NADO parameterized by $\theta$.
+In this section, we derive bounds to provide a theoretical analysis about the correlation between errors in approximation and errors in corresponding sequence-level distribution.
+Generally, when $R^C_\theta$ approximates $R^C_p$ precisely enough, we have an upper bound for the sequence-level distribution discrepancy.
 The following lemma provides the formal definition.

 \textbf{Lemma 1} We define distribution